 - Add flour, baking soda, salt and pumpkin spice to a bowl and whisk thoroughly

 - In a large bowl, beat together the flax egg and coconut sugar until well combined

-- Stir in the vanilla, apple cider vinegar, almond milk applesauce and pumpkin pure
+- Stir in the vanilla, apple cider vinegar, almond milk, coconut oil, applesauce and pumpkin pure

 - Pour the dry ingredients into the wet ingredients and fold together until just combined